Seth Tomko is a writer, college-level educator, and adventurer.

 Mono no Aware

-Some of the characters lack of agency, which is a function of their gender in a patriarchal society.
-As one woman laments early on “what trouble these old men cause with their attempts to control everything!
+Some of the characters lack agency as a function of their gender in a patriarchal society.
+As one woman laments early on, “what trouble these old men cause with their attempts to control everything!
 If only they could foresee the ripples that go on through generations” (20).
-Also the attitude pervasive in the setting that fate intends particular outcomes.
+Also, the attitude pervasive in the setting is that fate intends particular outcomes.
 It is interesting to note, though, that the Tengu suggest fate doesn’t occur on its own but requires the actions of people to achieve any end (157).

-Though this is the shortest novel in the series so far, it covers the most amount of time.
+Though this is the shortest novel in the series so far, it covers the greatest amount of time.
 This may be a bit jarring for some readers.
 As with the first novel, the ending point of this one seems to happen in a strange place.
-This lack of conclusion is suggestive that all the Shikanoko novels together tell one complete story and should be read as a single work rather than a series of standalone stories.
+This lack of conclusion is suggestive that all the Shikanoko novels tell one complete story and should be read as a single work rather than a series of standalone stories.

 Time to Pay the Price